thisIsMailson/builtrix-energy-data/readme.md

-Fullstack rest API in TypeScript and Go(Next 14, Go, Postgres, Docker) Overview

-Hey there!
-Welcome to our awesome project! 🚀 This project is a cool mix of a Go backend, a PostgreSQL database, and a Next.js 14 frontend.
-Together, they create a magical experience for handling users with all the CRUD (Create, Read, Update, Delete) actions.
-Getting Started
-Prerequisites

-To join the fun, make sure you have the following installed on your machine:
+To have the project running, make sure you have the following installed on your machine:

     Docker
     Docker Compose
+    Go

 Quick Setup

     Clone this project to your local machine.
     Navigate to the project directory.

-Starting the Show
 Running the Application

 Execute the following commands to start the application: